 “They criminalized my defense ex post facto,” Ward said.
 “This is a win for me.
 The appellate court outlined my next step perfectly.
 I will file a motion for rehearing.
 You can’t criminalize a defense after the fact.
 It can’t be done. ...
 If I have to go to the federal court level, I’m going to win it.”

-In light of his conviction being reinstated, Kane County Democrats – who had recently signed a contract with Ward for political consulting – entered into a separation agreement Tuesday.
+In light of his conviction being reinstated, Kane County Democrats – who recently had signed a contract with Ward for political consulting – entered into a separation agreement June 25.

-“Our executive board made this decision in response to unresolved litigation regarding Mr. Ward that we were unaware of when we originally signed the contract for his consultant services,” according to Kane County Democratic Chairman Mark Guethle’s text.
+“Our executive board made this decision in response to unresolved litigation regarding Mr. Ward that we were unaware of when we originally signed the contract for his consultant services,” Kane County Democratic Chairman Mark Guethle said in a text.
 “When Mr. Ward’s current situation is resolved, we will reconsider this matter at that time.”

 The issue in both court cases was whether the victim felt insulted or provoked by being pushed.